paulo101977/csshtmlsmallfix/README.md

-# csshtmlsmallfix
+# CSS HTML Small fix tutorial

-#how Fix div size in small screens/mobile
+## 1 - how Fix div size in small screens/mobile

 The fix is in stackoverflow link: